Coast2Coast14/Web-Scraper-Basketball-Reference/README.md

-# Kyrie-Irving-Stats
+# Basketball Reference Stats
-This is a graph of the NBA player Kyrie Irving's Points per Game by age.
+This is a web scraper for the site Basketball Reference to retrieve the per game data for any player with their url.